FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Check if a number is odd
 	GrabFnc[fnc] fclib_math_odd.bat "variable_name" "number"

+# Error handling
+First of all, you'll need to know that the FreakC compiler will not catches errors at all, but you can still receive errors from CMD or the Batch interpreter.

+## Error handling
+You can catch errors by using the following codes:

+	command && (
+		echo The codes ran successfully
+	) || (
+		echo Failed :(
+	)

+By using the "and" and "or" operator, we can implement error handling like above.
+Basically, it runs the "command", if there's no problem, it will execute the first block, or else it will execute the other block.

 # Use Batch in FreakC
 Unlike all the previous release, now FreakC support writing Batch without any other commands.
 So you can actually learn Batch and write Batch codes in FreakC.